NorESMhub/NorESM/doc/configurations/experiments.rst

 Building the case
 ^^^^^^^^^^^^^^^^^^
-The case is build by:
+The case is built by:

 ::